fanhongtao/JDK/demo/management/FullThreadDump/README.txt

 FullThreadDump demonstrates the use of the java.lang.management API to print the full thread dump.
+JDK 6 defines a new API to dump the information about monitors and java.util.concurrent ownable synchronizers.

+This demo also illustrates how to monitor JDK 5 and JDK 6 VMs with two versions of APIs.

 It contains two parts:
 a) Local monitoring within the application